gegp01/gaia/R/Ising_MoranI.md

 ### A method for Analizing a Large Matrix
-Analyses of Distance, such as phylogenetics, networks, geographic; require analyzing a matrix of distances between elements (ij).
-This distance matrices can be large, and computers are often limited in their capacity of storing and handling data in RAM.
+Analyses of Distance are fundamental to investigate phylogenetics, networks and geographic correlations.
+This requires analyzing a matrix of distances between elements (ij); a matrix that can be large and computers struggle in storing and handling it in RAM.
 For example, this limits are reached when analyzing an Ising model of 500 rows x 500 columns.
 In this matrix there are 250 000 elements, and the distance matrix required is 250 000 x 250 000.

-A normal function such as dist() would saturate computers memory.
+A normal function such as <i>dist()</i> would saturate computers memory.
 Hence large matrices must be analized element by element.
 Here is a code to do such task, calculating Moran´s Index.

 ```
 # LIBRARIES